 This is a great family bonding activity and a quirky way of touring an area which even kids can enjoy.
 The guided tour takes 60 minutes.
 You’ll also get to stop for photos along the tour.

-For the outdoor enthusiast who enjoys a physically active lifestyle, you can try out the 15 kilometers of the Wascana Trails.
-Take yourself hiking, mountain biking and even include a bird-watching experience.
+For the outdoor enthusiast who enjoy green spaces, you can try out the 15 kilometers of the Wascana Trails near Wascana Lake.
+Take yourself hiking, mountain biking and even include a bird-watching experience in Wascana Park.
 Enjoy the extraordinary views.
-Prepare yourself for winding descents and steep climbs in Wascana Park.
+Prepare yourself for winding descents and steep climbs in Wascana Centre Park.

 Escaping the city is easy at Wascana Trails with its short distance from Regina.
 The paths are well-marked and maintained excellently so there’s nothing to fear.
 Several routes are available so you have alternatives, depending on the amount of time you have.